BenTown/GitWikiBlog/README.md

 # GitWikiBlog
-A blog system which has the advantages of both Git and Wiki
+A blog system which has the advantages of both Git and MindMap